toniher/neo4j-biorelation/README.md

 ## REQUIREMENTS

-You would need to import NCBI taxonomy and Gene Ontology into your Neo4j Database.
-The following Py2Neo scripts are used: https://github.com/toniher/biomirror/tree/master/neo4j
+You would need to import NCBI taxonomy, Gene Ontology and UniProt into your Neo4j Database.
+The scripts and instructions can be found at scripts directory in this repository.

 ## INSTALL